How to Make or Repair Rocking Chair Cushions

 Cutting New Foam Cores for the Cushions

-Now that you have your templates, either the old cushions with cover removed or the paper template, take some quick measurements so you know how much foam to buy.
-It is fairly expensive so you don't want to buy more than you need.
+Now that you have your templates, either the old cushions with the cover removed or the paper template, take some quick measurements so you know how much foam to buy.
+It is fairly expensive, so you don't want to buy more than you need.
 You can purchase foam at any craft store.
 Trying to be economical, I used 2" foam for the seat and 1" for the back, but for a cushier seat, you could use 3" or even 4" foam.

 Set the old cushion or template on top of the new foam sheet and trace around it.
 Cut out the cushion using a sharp utility knife or scissors.